BenjiTrapp/ProjectEulerSolutions/README.md

 ![Euler](http://i.giphy.com/8qUjDf9PZlHZ6.gif)

-* Currently there is only some Java-Stuff around
+* Currently there is only some Java stuff around
 * Some other stuff (Python, Octave, MatLab, Erlang, Clojure and what ever => who cares?) will be added later ... maybe

 ### Nickname ###